 Running and Smoking: What You Should Know

-Unlike a number of “grey” issues, the topic of running and smoking is pretty black and white.
+Unlike several “grey” issues, the topic of running and smoking is pretty black and white.
 Smoking is bad for your health, period.
-And yet there are a number of really good runners out there who cool down with a cigarette in hand and appear to be completely unaffected.
+And yet there are several excellent runners out there who cool down with a cigarette in hand and appear to be completely unaffected.
 So what exactly is the deal with running and smoking?
-Just how bad is it for you?
+Just how bad is running and smoking for you?
 And can running help you kick the habit, should you wish to?
 Let’s find out.

 The Unvarnished Truth

-But before we have a look at the impact of tobacco smoke on the runner’s body, let’s just remind ourselves what exactly is in a cigarette.
-A little tobacco wrapped in paper doesn’t sound too harmful, right?
+But before we have a look at the impact of tobacco smoke on the runner’s body, let’s remind ourselves what exactly is in a cigarette.
+A little tobacco wrapped in the paper doesn’t sound too harmful.
 Think again.
 Because in reality, a smoker is exposed to more than 7 000 different chemicals each time he or she lights up.
-This includes an established list of 93 harmful and potentially harmful constituents, which are classified as being carcinogens (cancer-forming), respiratory toxins, cardiovascular toxins, reproductive or developmental toxins and/or addictive substances.
+It includes an established list of 93 harmful and potentially harmful constituents, which are classified as being carcinogens (cancer-forming), respiratory toxins, cardiovascular toxins, reproductive or developmental toxins, and addictive substances.